Jeiwan/uniswapv3-book/src/milestone_4/tick-rounding.md

 }
 ```

-> In reality, it should be called whenever user adjusts a price range because we want the user to see the actual price that will be created.
-In our simplified app, we do it less user-friendly.
+> In reality, it should be called whenever the user adjusts a price range because we want the user to see the actual price that will be created.
+In our simplified app, we make it less user-friendly.

 However, we also want to have a similar function in Solidity tests, but neither of the math libraries we're using implements it.